Blinken, in Kyiv, unveils $2B in US military aid for Europe

 “This assistance demonstrates yet again our unwavering commitment to Ukraine’s future as a democratic, sovereign, and independent state, as well as the security of allies and partners across the region,” it said.

+Asked about continued congressional support for the massive aid packages, Austin said the administration will provide its rationale to lawmakers, and “I fully expect that it will continue to receive broad bipartisan support because our leaders recognize how important this is.”

-Foreign Military Financing, or FMF, allows recipients to purchase U.S.-made defense equipment, often depending on their specific needs.
+Foreign military financing allows recipients to purchase U.S.-made defense equipment, often depending on their specific needs.

-The financing comes on top of a $675 million package of heavy weaponry, ammunition and armored vehicles for Ukraine alone that Defense Secretary Lloyd Austin announced earlier Thursday at a conference in Ramstein, Germany.

-That package includes howitzers, artillery munitions, Humvees, armored ambulances, anti-tank systems and more.
+The package announced by Austin includes howitzers, artillery munitions, Humvees, armored ambulances, anti-tank systems and more that is intended to assist Ukraine with its shorter-term needs as it presses a counteroffensive against Russian forces.

-Austin said that “the war is at another key moment,” with Ukrainian forces beginning their counteroffensive in the south of the country.
-He said that “now we’re seeing the demonstrable success of our common efforts on the battlefield.”

 Germany and the Netherlands will provide training in demining to Ukrainian soldiers as well as demining equipment, the countries’ defense ministers said on the sidelines of the meeting with Austin.
 The training will be carried out in Germany.
 The two countries previously joined forces to send howitzers to Ukraine.

+Austin also announced that the U.S. will convene a meeting of international senior leaders to discuss how their various defense industrial bases can best equip Ukraine’s future forces into the future.

+“The capabilities we are delivering are carefully calibrated to make the most difference on the battlefield,” Blinken said.

 Thursday's contributions bring total U.S. aid to Ukraine to $15.2 billion since Biden took office.
-U.S. officials said the new commitments were intended to show that American support for the country in the face of Russia's invasion is unwavering.
+U.S. officials said the new commitments were intended to show that American support for the country in the face of Russia's invasion remains firm.

+Zelenskyy said Ukraine is grateful for the “enormous support” the United States has sent Ukraine and singled out Biden and Congress for praise.
+He said the U.S. was helping Ukraine “return our territory and lands.”

-The announcements came as fighting between Ukraine and Russia has intensified in recent days, with Ukrainian forces mounting a counteroffensive to retake Russian-held areas in the south and east.
+The announcements came as fighting between Ukraine and Russia has intensified in recent days, with Ukrainian forces mounting a counteroffensive to retake Russian-held areas.

+Ukrainian forces in the northeastern Kharkiv region have retaken portions of Russian-held territory there as a Ukrainian counteroffensive in the south has drained some of Moscow’s resources in the area, according to a report from the Washington-based think tank Institute for the Study of War.

-Shelling has continued near Ukraine’s Zaporizhzhia nuclear power plant, Europe's largest, with the warring sides trading blame again amid dire warnings from the U.N. atomic watchdog for the creation of a safe zone to prevent a catastrophe.
+Meanwhile, shelling continued near Ukraine’s Zaporizhzhia nuclear power plant, Europe's largest, with the warring sides trading blame again amid dire warnings from the U.N. atomic watchdog, which has urged the creation of a safe zone to prevent a catastrophe.

-In Kyiv before meeting with Ukrainian Foreign Minister Dmytro Kuleba, Blinken visited the U.S. embassy and then the National Specialized Children’s Hospital Ohmatdyt, where he saw boys and girls injured during Russian bombardments, including Maryna, a 6-year-old from the city of Kherson who lost a leg after a rocket struck her house.
+In Kyiv before meeting with Zelenskyy and Ukrainian Foreign Minister Dmytro Kuleba, Blinken visited the U.S. Embassy and then the National Specialized Children’s Hospital Ohmatdyt, where he saw boys and girls injured during Russian bombardments, including Maryna, a 6-year-old from the city of Kherson who lost a leg after a rocket struck her house.

-In the hospital lobby, Blinken also met “Patron,” a Jack Russell terrier that has helped Ukraine’s military find more than 200 mines laid by Russian forces.
-Blinken kneeled down, petted the dog and presented it with treats, saying the canine was “world famous.”
+In the hospital lobby, Blinken also met Patron, a Jack Russell terrier that has helped Ukraine’s military find more than 200 mines laid by Russian forces.
+Blinken kneeled down, petted the dog and presented him with treats, saying he was “world famous.”

 In one ward, Blinken brought a basket of stuffed animals, which the children quickly dangled in front of Patron to get his attention.